Kenshiro-28/MAGI/README.md

 Who was Sun Tzu?
 <|im_end|>
 <|im_start|>assistant
-Sun Tzu was the master strategist of ancient China, renowned as the author of The Art of War.
+Sun Tzu was the author of The Art of War.
 <|im_end|>
 ```